ARPOISE/ARpoise/unity/AR-vos-examples.md

 - **Geofencing:** Image trigger and SLAM augments can be restricted to a certain area if desired.
 Therefore the AR-vos app always checks your device's GPS coordinates and sends a request to the **ARpoise** back end server to see whether there are specific art works at your location.
 If there are you will see them; if there are none, a default layer will be shown to you.
 We will change this default layer periodically.

 ## Example Image Triggers
-The layer 'Tamiko Thiel's AR' is currently the default AR-vos layer, but just ignore this fact for now!
+The layer 'Tamiko Thiel's AR' is currently one of the default AR-vos layers, but just ignore this fact for now!

 In order to see the triggered augment layers, you have to